-- Project management professional training: Last but not least, you’ll need to complete 35 hours of project management specific training from a Registered Education Provider (REP).
-GoSkills is an REP and our PMP Certification Training course provides the required 35 hours of project management education.
+- Project management professional training: Last but not least, you’ll need to complete 35 hours of project management specific training from an Authorized Training Partner (ATP).
 You can view the number of PDUs each of our project management courses is worth here.

 * A secondary degree is defined as a high school diploma, associate’s degree, or global equivalent.